 Find ways to have lots of natural lighting, have access to the great outdoors and have your pen and paper always nearby.

-What Self Care Journal Prompt Resonates Most with you?
+What Self Care Journal Prompts Resonate Most with you?

 Related Self Care Blog Posts & Resources:

-- How to Set and Achieve Your Mental Helath Goals
+- How to Set and Achieve Your Mental Health Goals

 - The Art of Dating Yourself + 10 Self Date Ideas

 - Take Care with the Best Self Care Sunday Ideas

 - Morning Self Care Routine – New Ideas To Start Your Day

 - 15 Ideas To Practice Emotional Self Care